chengyuxing/rabbit-sql/README.md

   Sql file **"k-v"** structure delimiter **default `;`**, follows standard multi sql structure delimiter by `;`, but there is a condition, if you have plsql in file e.g: `create function...` or `create procedure...`, it will be multi sql statement in one sql object, you need specific custom delimiter for resolve correctly:

   - e.g ( `;;`) double semicolon.

-- **checkModified**

-  Listening sql file modifiable for reload with default period 30 seconds if `true`, recommend set `false` where in production environment.

 [badge:maven]:https://img.shields.io/maven-central/v/com.github.chengyuxing/rabbit-sql